n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 Dmitry Olshansky recommendations for a new GC in his blog post titled "Inside D's GC".

-Implementation uses `static foreach` plus `mixin` to construct and use instances of these pool types for different size classes with minimal code duplication.
+GC is uses `static foreach` plus `mixin` to construct and use instances of these pool types for different size classes with minimal code duplication.

-This makes the GC sweep-free (as in [0]) because only one continuous bitmap `slotUsages` needs to be kept during the normal allocation phase.
+GC is sweep-free (as in [0]) because only one continuous bitmap `slotUsages` needs to be kept during the normal allocation phase.
 During mark-phase an equally sized bitmap, `slotMarks`, is zero-constructed using mmap and filled in as pointers to slots are discovered.
 When mark-phase is